botpress/botpress/docs/guide/docs/main/memory.md

 ---
 id: memory
-title: Chatbot Memory: Using Data
+title: Chatbot Memory- Using Data
 ---

 In a conversation, you may want to ask questions to the user and remember his answers to use later.
 You may also want to access the values of system parameters, such as the values of the slots that your chatbot just extracted.